P.A.S.S. is an acronym that stands for PODER Academy Secondary School.

 · Cost effective for parents

-Common Core is frequently misperceived and one of the more common questions.
+Common Core is one of the more common misperceived questions.
 In June 2012, the Wyoming State Legislature voted to adopt the Common Core State Standards as its standards in English/Language Arts and Math.
 Therefore, all schools in Wyoming are mandated to meet these standards.
 It is then left to each individual school to decide how to meet those standards, and what curriculum and model is best for their students.

 There is no enrollment fee at P.A.S.S.?